MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 Ensure your Snap metadata follows these guidelines:

 - Keep your Snap's name to **21 characters or fewer** (including spaces).
-- Use a descriptive name—don't use "Snap" in the name.
+- Use a descriptive name&mdash;don't use "Snap" in the name.
+- Use short and simple copy.
 - Your avatar should fit in a **32px circular frame, SVG format**.
-- Use short and simple copy.

 **Before** asking for permission to install, provide users with clear and concise information about: